 - pathways into hospital, which can be civil or criminal

 Many people who receive inpatient treatment on psychiatric wards have agreed to go into hospital as informal patients (also known as voluntary patients).
-However, roughly half are in hospital without their agreement as formal patients.
+However, over half are in hospital without their agreement as formal patients.
 This is because they have been detained under the Mental Health Act (often called being sectioned).

 If you are a formal patient you lose certain rights, including the right to leave hospital freely, so if you're in this situation it's really important to know your rights under the Mental Health Act.

 The Mental Health Act is divided up into lots of different sections.
 These contain information on: